WICG/attribution-reporting-api/ara-tester-list.md

 ## Guidelines

 - Enter information on behalf of your own organization.
+To verify this, the GitHub user must have a profile affiliation with the business that they are adding to the list.

 - Do not share test results or other detailed information inline; instead link to GitHub issues or other public pages for elaboration and discussion.